Philatelic Society of Lancaster County

 Welcome – Enjoy your Visit!

-The Philatelic Society of Lancaster County (PSLC) is an award-winning, non-profit community organization dedicated to promoting stamp collecting as a hobby for education and fun, from the teenager to adult, from the beginner to postal historian, serving members from south central PA, Northern Maryland and beyond.
-For Membership Benefits and/or to become a member, click JOIN US.
+Our Society is an award-winning, non-profit community organization dedicated to promoting stamp collecting as a hobby for education & fun, from teens to adult, from beginners to postal historians, serving members from PA, MD, DE & beyond.
+To learn more about Membership Benefits or to become a member, click JOIN US or reach out to Charles J. DiComo, PSLC President at charlesdicomo@gmail.com.

 We meet in-person the second Wednesday of the month at Landis Homes, 1001 E. Oregon Rd., Lititz, PA (Directions below).
 Doors open 6:30 PM.
 We hold a brief business meeting, followed by keynote speaker, then Show, Tell & Ask, where members & guests share their favorite stamp, cover, or philatelic item.
 There are refreshments, snacks, and a bourse.
 Come early: share, buy, sell, or trade.